afujimoto/CAMPHOR/README.md

 Performance of this tool is provided in the following publications; Fujimoto et al. Whole genome sequencing with long-reads reveals complex structure and origin of structural variation in human genetic variations and somatic mutations in cancer.
 Genome Medicine (2021).

-The performance comparison in Fujimoto et al. was performed as follows
+The performance comparison in Fujimoto et al. was performed as follows.
 1. Indels in vcf files were extracted and converted to the following format.
 <chr> <start> <chr> <end> <SV type (DEL or INS)> <length (bp)>

 For the format change, the following commands were used.
 Sniffles
 ```shell